Palace of Viceroy Laserna: Heritage

 The Palace has many pieces of art.
 It has been opened for visits since April 2015.

+According to the Furniture History Society of London, it has one of the finest art collections in Andalusia.

 Annexed building

 In 1925, because of the canonical coronation of Our Lady of Mount Carmel in Jerez de la Frontera in April, Francisco Moreno Zuleta, 6th Count of the Andes, ordered the construction of a new building annexed to the Palace to host the government officials who came to the event.
 This building is now a part of the palace and has a small hotel.

 Corral de comedias

 During the 17th century there was a corral de comedias where the garden of the Palace is now.
 Its entrance was in Santa Isabel Street.